mirzafahad/mirzafahad.github.io/_posts/2025-04-14-multiple-realsense-camera-using-jetson-orin.md

 Unfortunately, Python threads aren’t truly parallel due to the Global Interpreter Lock (GIL).
 They context-switch, which wasn’t fast enough.
 As my application scaled, threading became a bottleneck.

 #### Solution: True Parallelism with Multiprocessing
-Enter the [`multiprocessing`](https://docs.python.org/3/library/multiprocessing.html) module.
+Enter the [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) module.
 By spawning one process per camera, I bypassed the GIL.
 Each process ran independently, with its own memory space and access to a camera, fully utilizing the Jetson’s CPU cores.
 This brought a significant performance boost.

 ---
-## Challenge #2: pyrealsense2 and Multiprocessing Don't Get Along
+## Challenge #2: Pyrealsense2 and Multiprocessing Don't Get Along
 At first, I tried wrapping the Realsense logic inside a class that inherited from `multiprocessing.Process`.
 That failed.
-Turns out, `pyrealsense2` objects aren’t picklable, i.e. cannot be serialized using the `pickle` module, which means they can’t be serialized to pass into a new process.
+Turns out, `pyrealsense2` objects aren’t picklable, i.e. they cannot be serialized using the `pickle` module, which means they can’t be serialized to pass into a new process.

 *Note: Pickling is the process of converting a Python object into a byte stream so it can be saved to a file or sent over a network.*

-#### Solution: Initialize pyrealsense2 instance Inside run() Instead of constructor
+#### Solution: Initialize Pyrealsense2 instance Inside run() Instead of the constructor
 The workaround was to move all Realsense initialization to the multiprocessing's `run()` method.
 This avoids pickling entirely for the `pyrealsense2`.
 I used a helper method called `init_in_run()` to handle all unpicklable setup at runtime: